ashishthotwe07/CareerCampPlacementApp/readme.md

 - [Contributing](#contributing)
 - [License](#license)

-## Getting Started - How to setup on local system
+## Getting Started - How to set up on a local system

 ### Prerequisites